 Escuela Superior de Arte Dramático (ESAD), Valencia.

-Topeng Losari (Masked Dance)
+Topeng Losari (Masked Dance from Losari)

 With Nur Anani Topeng Losari at Sanggar Purwa Kencana, Cirebon (Java)